Contusion: Definition, Types, Symptoms and Treatment

 2. Are some people more prone to bruising than others?

-Yes, some individuals are more prone to bruising due to various factors, such as age, medication use, and underlying medical conditions.
-Older individuals and those taking blood-thinning medications may bruise more easily.
+Yes, some people are more prone to bruising due to various factors, such as age, medication use, and underlying medical conditions.
+Older people and those taking blood-thinning medications may bruise more easily.

 3. How long does it take for a bruise to heal?